 CAUTION: Use only the Nordson bulbs listed in this manual.
 Equipment damage may occur if bulbs from any other source are used.

-- 1. Perform the Preparation procedure in this section. - 2.
+- 1. Perform the Preparation procedure. - 2.
 See Figure 6-3.
-Turn or place the lamphead assembly so that the entire bulb area is exposed and accessible. - 3.
-Remove the eight screws from the screen flanges to remove the RF screen.
+Turn or place the lamphead assembly so that the entire bulb area is exposed and accessible. - Remove the eight screws from the screen flanges to remove the RF screen.